GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

   Product collects, uses and shares user data, including the types of parties with whom it's shared.
   You must make the the policy accessible by providing a link:

-  - In the designated field in the Chrome Web Store Developer Dashboard, and
+  - In the designated field in the Chrome Web Store Developer Dashboard.
-  - In the Product's inline installation page (if applicable).

 Prominent Disclosure Requirement